Loyalty programs

 After members are added, you can remove individual members or all members using Clear members list, and export the list using the corresponding button.

 Loyalty program partners — this section manages organizations cooperating with the loyalty program to expand its capabilities.
+Partners provide participants with additional privileges — from discounts to exclusive offers.

 Click + Create to add a new partner.
 The partner settings window will open: